 10.Choose an online store that is a member of one or more of the following professional organizations; American Gem Society requires member stores to be in operations for two years or more; Jeweler’s Vigilance Committee upholds integrity and ethical business practices; Jewelers of America advocates professional, ethical, and environmental practices.
 Look for the logos of these three important trade groups on the website from which you plan to buy.

 These helpful tips will point the way to a safe place to buy a gemstone online.
+If you want to hear some more expert tips – check out this article by an industry expert.
 Did you recently purchase a gemstone online?
 Tell us about your experience.
 Would you purchase online again?
 Why or why not?